 DIY OnGuard rub:

-Rub 5 drops mixed with 1 Tbsp of coconut oil into lower limbs sparingly as a preventative, or spot treat if you see signs of redness.
+Rub 5 drops mixed with 1 Tbsp of coconut oil into lower limbs sparingly as a preventive measure, or spot treat if you see signs of redness.

 Other Essential Oil solutions

-Some single oils that have beneficial properties in this regard are as follows: Clove Bud, Copaiba, Frankincense, Helichrysum, Lavender, Myrrh, Oregano, Patchouli, Roman Chamomile, Tea Tree, Thyme.
+Some single oils that have beneficial properties in this regard: Clove Bud, Copaiba, Frankincense, Helichrysum, Lavender, Myrrh, Oregano, Patchouli, Roman Chamomile, Tea Tree, Thyme.

-A few drops of 2, 3 or even 4 of these single oils can be used in a shampoo or create your own DIY rub or mist as listed above.
+A few drops of 2 or 3 of these single oils can be used in a shampoo or create your own DIY rub or mist as listed above.

 Amanda and Daniela